bacalhau-project/docs.bacalhau.org/docs/using-cli/inputs-outputs.md

 Therefore, you can not the reuse the Docker image.

 The Bacalhau CLI solves this problem by providing the `--input` option, which allows you to specify several inputs files.
-These inputs are passed to the Docker container (or the WASM program) at runtime (in Docker terminology, _mounted_).
+These inputs are passed to the Docker container (or the WASM program) at runtime (in Docker terminology, _mounting_).
 You can specify input files from different sources: **your local filesystem, an external URL, IPFS or AWS S3**.

 <img src="/img/using-cli/inputs-outputs/inputs-sources.svg" width="600" className="img-center" />